aymafayez/SkyApp/README.md

 # SkyApp

-The idea of the architecture is that I supposed that I am putting the architecture of a big product with multiple applications.
+ I assumed that I am putting an architecture of a big product with multiple applications.
-Every layer could be an external module that can be reused in multiple applications without need to rewrite the code.
+Every layer could be an external module that can be reused at multiple applications without need to rewrite the code.
 (Example: B2B applications).

 SkyApp is consists of :-